Analyzing Two-Mode Networks

 In igraph

-we can do this as follows:
+we can do this using the strength

 EVELYN LAURA THERESA BRENDA CHARLOTTE FRANCES ELEANOR PEARL